 Long Reef Beach is a picture-perfect destination that boasts pristine white sands against a background of beautiful blue waters – just a 40-minute drive from Sydney’s CBD.
-The beach is located at the northern end of Dee why Beach, and while it may not be as popular as the other beach locations, it is just as tranquil.
+The beach is at the northern end of Dee Why Beach, and while it may not be as popular as the other beach locations, it is just as tranquil.

 The beach is tucked away between reserves and is flanked by Dee Why Lagoon.
 It is this natural setting that provides some of the most magnificent views.
 This family-friendly beach faces the southeast, and its strategic conditions make it perfect for surfing.